tomhrr/cosh/doc/all.md

 The last token in the list is treated as a function implicitly, if it is not followed by a semicolon.

+Anonymous functions close over their environment.
+However, changes to value types within the scope of the anonymous function will only persist for calls to that anonymous function (i.e. variables with value types are effectively copied into the state of the anonymous function).
+Changes to composite and other reference types will affect both the anonymous function state and the original state, though.

 #### Generators

 A function may be defined as a generator function.
 When such a